adavradou/Particle-Tracking-Velocimetry/README.md

 The PTV_create_backround_image_same_th.m creates the backgound image.
 It must be run first to create the background image and then run the main code.

 The PTV_remove_noise.m is the main PTV code that utilizes all the above functions and the background image.

+More details about its usage can be found in chapter 4.3 here: http://dias.library.tuc.gr/view/76559?show=full